nilqed/cl-weyl/docs/sphinx/sums.rst

 ring of R, whose elements are pairs of elements in R subject to the following equivalence relation.
 If (a, b) and (c, d) are elements of a quotient ring, then they are equal if and only if ad = bc.
-The sum and product of two elements of the quotient ring are de ned as follows
+The sum and product of two elements of the quotient ring are defined as follows

 .. math::
                 \begin{eqnarray}